Planning on visiting Teotihuacan? Here is all you need to know about planning a Teotihuacan day trip from Mexico City!

 – An umbrella – The weather can be unpredictable, especially if you are there during rainy season, as I was.
 When I got there, it was hot and sunny, and it was starting to drizzle by the time I left.
 Be prepared!
 This is a good, compact umbrella that is perfect for traveling.

 – Sunscreen – Again, see: Teotihuacan is in full sun.
 I like this sunscreen because I find spraying it to be easier than rubbing it on – plus size is that it comes in a travel size, so I can travel with it in my carry-on.
 I also use this tinted moisturizer for my face – and this comes in a travel size as well!

-Other Tips for Visiting Teotihuacan
+More Tips for Visiting Teotihuacan from Mexico City

 -Arrive as early as possible!
 This is for two reasons – 1) it tends to get super crowded as the day goes on, and 2) it also tends to get HOT as the day goes on!